-So — you’ve probably been reading up on social selling, digital selling or whatever you want to call it.
+So — you’ve probably been reading up on what is social selling, digital selling or whatever you want to call it.
 You know that it can completely reshape your business for the better.
 You’ve seen the case studies and reports from social sellers that show how much of an impact the strategy has managed to have on their business and want the same for yourself.

 But how do you actually get started with social selling?
 If you don’t have any experience in social selling, it can seem daunting.
 There are so many considerations that come with running an effective social selling strategy that learning everything from the ground up can seem impossible.
 But — the truth is that while, yes, social selling is a skill that takes a long-term commitment to sharpen, most people have no problem improving rapidly and learning how to become an adept social seller in a few short months when they are willing to commit themselves to improvement.